 Nearly 300 bodies of water, from small ponds to large lakes, exist within Burnsville.
 The City's Water Resources Management Plan (PDF) and Wetland Protection & Management Plan (PDF) guide many of the decisions for these water resources.

-For more information about water resources, including water quality monitoring, storm water management and boating rules, see links on the left.
+For more information about water resources, including water quality monitoring, storm water management and boating rules, click the links on the left.

 Watercraft rules vary among Burnsville's lakes and ponds.
 See the boating rules section for more information.